-3.5.2.3.
+3.5.2.4.
 Check for Received Signal Strength & Quality

-Once the module has registered on a network, it may be useful to know the received signal strength & quality to give the user an indication of the reliability of the network connection.
+Once the mobile has registered on a network, it may be useful to know the received signal strength & quality to give the user an indication of the reliability of the network connection.

-- 1. Send command AT+CSQ<cr> - 2.
-Wait for response in the format:
+1. Send command AT+CSQ<cr>